Isaac Paredes Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.36 team ERA ranks 18th across all MLB pitching staffs.
+- The Dodgers have the 18th-ranked team ERA among all MLB pitching staffs (4.37).

-- Dodgers pitchers combine to surrender 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Dodgers pitchers combine to give up 61 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.